We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

 Earn 1x points on every purchase, with no cap.
 Redeem points for rewards like 1% cash back, travel, merchandise, charitable donations and gift cards.

-You may find this rewards rate to be average; for no-annual-fee cards, a 1.5% rewards rate is common.
+You may find this rewards rate to be below average.
+For no-annual-fee cards, a 1.5% rewards rate is common.

 Intro APR: 0% for 12 months following your account opening on balance transfers and convenience checks that post to your account within the first three months of card membership.

-After that, your balance transfer APR will be 12.65% to 27.65% variable.
-This is a solid balance transfer promotion, though many cards offer a 0% APR on balance transfers for 15 or more months.
+After that, your balance transfer APR will be 12.9% to 27.9% variable.
+This is a solid balance transfer promotion, though many cards offer a 0% intro APR on balance transfers for 15 or more months.

 You’ll also like …